Pratyakshgupta887qwert/HackScrolls.in/README.md

 # HackScrolls.in
-Study notes, note-taking, blogs, and a collaborative learning community.
+A dynamic platform offering comprehensive study notes, an intuitive note-taking application, insightful blog posts, and an engaging community for collaborative learning and growth.